 There are a variety of powerful images at work in this poem and they speak to a deep well of emotion that the speaker fights against but is unable to quell.

 In the first stanzas, or verses of this song the speaker sets the scene and lets the reader know the main thrust of the plot.
 There are lions on the loose and it is the speaker’s job to “tame them”.
 For whatever reason, she sees it as her goal to find them, and pacify them, at least make them understand her.
 To complete this task, she’s going to “be the entertainment”.
 This is a very broad phrase, but is luckily illuminated in the next section.

 Gaspadarek’s lyrics go on, informing the listener that it had been her intention to soothe the lions with her songs.
-But, things didn’t work out like she wanted.
+But, things didn’t work out as she wanted.
 Rather than bringing the lions to her side, she attracted a large crowd.
-This crowd is not working in her favour.
+This crowd is not working in her favor.
 They are there,

 To champion the future dead